2012 Los Angeles Angels season

 The 2012 Los Angeles Angels of Anaheim season was the franchise's 52nd season and 47th in Anaheim (all of them at Angel Stadium of Anaheim).
-The Angels would miss the playoffs for the 3rd straight season, finishing third in the AL West at 89-73.
+The Angels would miss the playoffs for the third straight season, finishing third in the American League West at 89–73.

 2011–12 offseason

 Front office and business

 The day after the end of the 2011 regular season, the Angels vowed to be "creative" and "aggressive" in their approach to the upcoming offseason because of the team missing out on the postseason two years in a row for the first time since 2000–01.
 Just a day after that statement, the Angels announced that general manager Tony Reagins had resigned with owner Arte Moreno saying that "we felt a change was needed", Reagins will remain part of the front office in a different capacity.
 On October 27, 2011, it was reported that the Angels will hire Jerry Dipoto to serve as the franchise's eleventh general manager, there will be an official announcement by the Angels on October 28.
 The Angels also signed a major new television deal with Fox Sports worth $3 billion over a span of 20 years which works out to $150 million a year.
 It is the new TV deal, that many speculate, enabled the Angels to spend so much in the 2011–12 offseason.